McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Results

 \subsection{Comparison of simulated population with LVK observations}

 Figure \ref{fig:rate-obs} estimates LVK detection rates for a sensitivity matching the third observing run of ground-based instruments (following Section \ref{sec:detection}).
 The figure explores both of our two disk models as a function of AGN lifetime.
+In order to explain why predicted rates may decrease as a function of AGN lifetime, recall that for a fixed, observationally constrained, AGN number density, a higher AGN lifetime implies a larger duty cycle (and therefore fewer new episodes of AGN activity; See Eq. \ref{eq:duty-cycle}).
 We can immediately conclude that our assumed disk model and AGN lifetime influences LVK detection rates predicted from \mcfacts{} by at least one order of magnitude.
-Considering only the total event count predicted versus observed (roughly 90), at face value, we expect between 0 and 60 percent of LVK observations may occur in an AGN disk.
+Considering only the total event count predicted versus observed (roughly 90), at face value, we expect between 0 and 10 percent of LVK observations may occur in an AGN disk.
+We would like to add a caveat in that this may be best interpreted as a lower limit, as in this work we do not account for dynamic captures of external stellar objects being captured by and added the disk over time.

-Figure \ref{fig:corner-pagn-detection} illustrates the properties of the observable population in our fiducial model (\SGpagn{}).
+Figure \ref{fig:corner-pagn-detection} illustrates the properties of the observable population in our fiducial model (\SGscaled).
 Interestingly, no features of the overall population disappear, comparing to Figure \ref{fig:corner-pagn-intrinsic}.
 Conversely, higher mass mergers which occur less frequently are weighted higher by our detection model.
 Therefore, we predict a more even spread of parameters than for the intrinsic population.
 We conclude that sparse features of the intrinsic population may be more important after the application of a detection model.

-Figure \ref{fig:bbh-nal} shows the merger population for the \SGpagn{} disk model in new coordinates: symmetric mass ratio ($\eta$) and source-frame chirp mass ($\mathcal{M}_c$).
+Figure \ref{fig:bbh-nal} shows the merger population for the \SGscaled disk model in new coordinates: symmetric mass ratio ($\eta = (m_1m_2)/(m_1 + m_2)^2$) and source-frame chirp mass ($\mathcal{M}_c = \eta^{3/5}(m_1 + m_2)$).
 These coordinates are better constrained by the waveform, and therefore are more natural for directly comparing observed data to simulated populations.
 This figure features the same merger population as Figure \ref{fig:corner-pagn-detection}, zoomed in to $\eta \in [0.1,0.25]$ and $\mathcal{M}_c \in [5,70] \msun$, to highlight the agreement between the predicted merger observations and the confident LVK observations in the first three observing runs \citep[consistent with][]{LIGO-O3-O3b-RP}.
 A maximum likelihood and standard deviation for each of these confident detections is estimated using a truncated Gaussian fit to parameter estimation samples \citep{nal-methods-paper}.